tomtiv/tomtiv.github.io/_posts/2022/01-03/2022-02-07-if-the-world-was-ending.md

 __Lyrics__
 >
 > I was distracted And in traffic, I didn't feel it When the earthquake happened
-> But it really got me thinkin'Were you out drinkin'?
+> But it really got me thinkin' Were you out drinkin'?
 > Were you in the living room Chillin' watchin' television?
 > It's been a year now, Think I've figured out how
 > How to let you go and let communication die out